top of page

 Moshe Naor (University of Haifa): Oriental and Sephardic Jews in Palestine

-Itamar Radai (Open University): The history of 1948, Jews and Arabs in the Mandator period
+Itamar Radai (Open University of Israel): The history of 1948, Jews and Arabs in the Mandatory period

 Dmitry Shumsky (Hebrew University of Jerusalem): East European Zionism, History of Soviet Jews